Yorgi11/GraphicsMar28/README.md

 Task 7:
-build for this taks located at Build/Build2
+build for this task located at Build/Build2
 Glass shader:
 The shader simulates the appearance of glass by combining refraction, normal mapping, and a texture to tint the final result.